thefrontside/frontside.com/src/blog/2021-05-14-avoid-cloud-native-churn-with-backstage.md

 ---
 templateKey: blog-post
 title: >-
-  Relieve developers’ churn in your Cloud native strategy with Backstage
+  Relieve developers’ churn in your Cloud Native strategy with Backstage
 date: 2021-05-14T05:00:00.000Z
 author: Taras Mankovski
 description: >-
-  Adopting Cloud native strategies has proven to improve organizations' delivery performance, but the complexity brought in with them is making life harder for developers.
+  Adopting Cloud Native strategies has proven to improve organizations' delivery performance, but the complexity brought in with them is making life harder for developers.
 Using the example of a unified Secret manager, I present how Backstage can improve DX in the Cloud native world.
 tags:
   - cloud-native
   - backstage